gipsyh/FM2024/README.md

-# GipSAT: A SAT solver specifically designed for IC3 Algorithm
+# GipSAT: A SAT solver specifically designed for the IC3 Algorithm